 Are the internal parts made of metal or plastic?

-Unfortunately, most of the affordable entry-level products are made of plastic and not metal.
+Unfortunately, most of the cheap coffee machines are made of plastic and not metal.
 Some of the rare machines do provide a stainless steel boiler and stainless steel exterior.

 Plastic wares can easily result in short-circuit, less durability, and system dysfunctionality, leaks, etc.

 The internals can be metallic, but most of these products are not durable.
 The most you can expect from a machine of this cost is 2-3 years or less.

 Some machines tend to live longer, like the Moka pot is ageless; you can use it throughout your life.
 Auto-drip coffee machines will wear off.
 To increase their life expectancy, treat them well with extra care and maintenance.

 Yes, most of these products come with a warranty, and it is a lifesaver because unintended accidents are inevitable in electronics.
 A warranty replaces the malfunctioning machine or its parts.

 The customer service is often responsive and deals with your problem personally, so you can get it changed under warranty.
 Beware it will take some time to return and renew the product.
 Most of the items enlisted have a warranty of two years.

 As discussed, since most machines are made of plastic, they will be less durable, but you can easily use them for 3-5 years or even more if you keep them in a mint condition.

 Many of these products do have specific finishes of stainless steel, increasing your product’s life.
 It’s best to choose a product that has stainless steel housing to protect the machine longer.